 But what should you do once you're finished with 101 and want to take more psychology courses?
 The list below shows all of the courses in the MCC catalog along with their official descriptions.
 (Check the MCC course descriptions page for up-to-date official listings.)
 Before registering, though, you should check with your advisor (or an advisor) to make sure the course fits the program or other goals you're working on.

-If you'd like to major in psychology once you transfer to a four-year school you should consider the LA16 advisement sequence: our concentration in psychology.
+If you'd like to major in psychology once you transfer to a four-year school you should consider the PC 01 Psychology A.S. program: our major in psychology.

 PSY 100: Psychology of Interpersonal Relationships

 The Psychology of Interpersonal Relationships is an experiential approach to everyday intra- and interpersonal processes.
 It emphasizes observation, practice and discussion of such topics as self disclosure, trust, verbal and nonverbal expression of feelings, listening skills, conflict resolution, anger and stress management and the value of cultivating diverse relationships.
 It is psychology for daily living, and is neither a preparatory course for PSY101 nor a prerequisite for other PSY courses.
 Three class hours.
 3 Credits.

 An introductory survey of the major concepts in the scientific study of human behavior, human development, motivation, learning, personality, individual differences and social behavior.
 Dual emphasis is placed upon understanding, integration and application to real life as well as theoretical and methodological issues.
 Opportunities for studying, tutoring, and supplemental testing will be made available to students outside of class time in the Psychology Learning Center.
 Three class hours.
 3 Credits.
 (SUNY-SS)